DylanCoon99/gaze_detection/README.md

 | Profiling | perf, `/proc/self/status`, UM25C power meter | Pi-native tooling |

 Vanilla PyTorch is not used for on-device inference.
 It is not optimized for ARM and the overhead is significant compared to TFLite with XNNPACK.

 ---

+## CI / GitHub Actions

+### Unit tests
+A GitHub Actions workflow runs `pytest` on every push and pull request.
+Tests cover the preprocessing pipeline, data loading, loss functions, harness utilities, and model construction — anything that does not require a GPU or Raspberry Pi hardware.
+Training smoke tests (1 epoch on a tiny data subset) verify that training loops don't crash due to shape mismatches or broken augmentation.

+### Dependency management
+Dependabot is enabled to monitor Python dependencies (PyTorch, TFLite, Brevitas, torch-pruning, etc.) and open PRs for version bumps automatically.
+This keeps the project current with security patches and API changes without manual tracking.

+---